CollectQT/quirell/webapp/readme.md

 Static files go here.
 Like, CSS, JS, images, etc. One exception is that files that build into static files also go here, i.e. `static/scss/main.scss` which builds into `static/css/main.css`

+To be explicit: **if ever you want to edit CSS** you should edit `static/scss/main.scss`, run the server so it builds into `static/css/main.css`, then commit the both of them to git.

     scripts/

 Storage for python scripts.